devnacho/mountain_view/README.md

 ```

 ### Assets
-You can require all the components CSS and JS automatically by requiring `mountain_view` in you main JS and CSS files.
+You can require all the components CSS and JS automatically by requiring `mountain_view` in your main JS and CSS files.

 ```
 //= require mountain_view
 ```

 ### Automatically generated Style Guide
 A style guide will be automatically generated.
-This styleguide never falls behind and it reflects your components in their latest version.
+This style guide never falls behind and it reflects your components in their latest version.

 #### Setting up the style guide
 1) Add the following line to your `routes.rb` file.
 ```ruby
 mount MountainView::Engine => "/mountain_view"
 ```
 2) Create stubs for your components.
-This stubs will be the examples in the styleguide.
+These stubs will be the examples in the style guide.

 E.g: `app/components/card/card.yml`
 ```yml